an1118/MINDS_programming_challenge/README.md

 # MINDS_programming_challenge

+## Summary of Results
+I did sentiment analysis on titles, abstracts and contents respectively, and found that most sentiment scores of titles and abstracts are zero.

+The sentiment analysis of contents shows that more than half articles are negative.

 ## Data Format
 Data is stored in the json file.
 The following information from each article has been collected:
 - Title